Infectious Disease Strategies for 2022-2023

 Recommended procedures for routine cleaning of high-touch surfaces will be followed.

-ISLA will monitor the CDC’s COVID-19 Community Levels, as well as the levels at ISLA, to help determine whether additional preventive measures need to be implemented.
+ISLA will monitor the CDC’s Respiratory Illness Community Levels, as well as the levels at ISLA, to help determine whether additional preventive measures need to be implemented.
 These community levels are based on multiple factors and can be classified as low, medium or high.
 Additional strategies that can be implemented include:

 Masking